 a) ULRelPSR_N3

 b) This KPI describes the Reliability based on Packet Success Rate(PSR) Percentage between gNB and UPF.
 It is used to evaluate the N3 interface reliability contribution to the total network uplink reliability.
 It is the percentage of GTP data PDUs which are successfully received by UPF out of the total GTP data PDUs transmitted by gNB over N3 interface.
 It is a measure of the UL packet delivery success i.e. PSR% over N3 interface.
 It is a percentage value (%).
 This KPI can optionally be split into KPIs per QoS level (mapped 5QI or QCI in EN-DC architecture) and per S-NSSAI.

+b-1) Integer, percentage, 0-100

+b-2) RATIO